mzxro/Kill-ZScaler/README.md

-# Kill-ZScaler
+# KillZScaler
 A repository that prevents the program ZScaler from running.
 May not work for everyone.